 Beth Reader and Chuck Swartz established Reader & Swartz Architects in 1990.
-Their practice has built a portfolio of residential, commercial and institutional projects that reflects a variety of architectural perspectives ranging from historic to vernacular to modern.
+Over the course of 30 years, their practice has built a portfolio of residential, commercial and institutional projects that reflects a variety of architectural perspectives ranging from historic to vernacular to modern.

 Reader & Swartz works closely with clients to create unique, site-specific buildings that take the homeowners’ needs, wants, life experiences and personalities into account.
-The firm also carefully considers the building site and its context, views, sun path and topography, making a conscious effort to “listen” to each place and to design architecture that is affected by its terroir.
+The firm also carefully considers the building site and its context, views, sun path and topography, making a conscious effort to “listen” to each place and to design architecture that is appropriate to its environment.
 This approach doesn’t limit possibilities, but instead is a starting point from which to create conceptually driven, situational, provisional architecture not constrained by style.

-Reader & Swartz has received more than 60 design awards, including those from the Virginia, Northern Virginia and Washington, DC, chapters of the American Institute of Architects, and many others from national magazines.
+Reader & Swartz has received more than 70 design awards—from the Virginia, Northern Virginia and Washington, DC, chapters of the American Institute of Architects as well as many from national magazines.
 The firm’s work has appeared widely in such publications as The Wall Street Journal, Custom Home, Veranda, Southern Living, Residential Architect, Design Bureau and Washingtonian.